kbelleau/sebastian/README.md

 # My Bash scripts
-This repository contains some Bash scripts I made to help me with small tasks.
+Contains Bash scripts I've written to help me with small tasks.

+---

 ### oneshot
 `oneshot` allows you to run a command against a list of remote hosts.

 !
 Exercise caution when using this script.
 In general, it should only be used to gather basic information from a list of remote servers.

 A "hostlist" is required to use `oneshot`.
 It must be line-break separated.
-It will read every line verbatim (I'm intending on updating this).
+It will read every line that is not blank, and does not start with a `#` or `[`.

 Functionally, this script assumes that you have key-based authentication for ssh.